salrashid123/go-tpm-wrapping/README.md

-## Go-TPM-Wrapping - Go library for encrypting data using Trusted Platform Module (TPM)
+## AEAD encryption using Trusted Platform Module (TPM)

-Library to encrypt and decrypt data using a wrapping key thats encoded using a `Trusted Platform Module (TPM)`.
+Library to [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) encrypt and decrypt data using a wrapping key thats encoded using a `Trusted Platform Module (TPM)`.

 In other words, you *must* have access to a specific TPM decrypt the wrapping key.

 In addition you can stipulate that the key can only get decrypted by the TPM if the user provides a passphrase or if the target system has certain `PCR` values.

+This library builds off of Hashicorp Vault wrapping [https://github.com/hashicorp/go-kms-wrapping](https://github.com/hashicorp/go-kms-wrapping).

 There are two modes to using this library: